 Please note that most of International Phone Numbers have VOICE capability only.
 Only Mobile numbers have VOICE and SMS.
 Below are instructions for porting New Zealand phone numbers into Twilio.
 You can find porting summary and timelines here.

 - The full list of numbers that you wish to port in E164 format, eg: (+[XXXX][XXXXX]).

 - Letter of Authorization (LOA) signed by the authorized user and/or owner of the number(s).
 Note that the information on your LOA must match the authorized user name and service address provided by your current carrier.
 You can find the LOA required for New Zealand numbers below.

-- A scanned (or electronic) copy of the most recent phone bill (within the last 30 days) that includes the account, owner/authorized user name, and address information for all the numbers you’d like to port.
+- A scanned or electronic copy of the most recent phone bill (within the last 30 days) that includes the account number and authorized user’s name for all the numbers you’d like to port.

-- Carrier Partner reaches out to Losing Carrier.
-This can take one (1) week to complete.
+- Twilio’s Carrier Partner reaches out to the Losing Carrier.
+This can take around one week to complete.